sahadnk72/jecretz/README.md

 # jecretz
 Jira Secrets Hunter - Helps you find credentials and sensitive contents in Jira tickets.
-A handy tool for bug bounty and red-team activities.
+A handy tool for red-team activities, internal assessments and bug-bounties.
 It performs search based on the keyword-list provided and does regular expression matching for secretz analysis.
 The search will go deep enough to cover both description and comments section of Jira tickets.

 Currently supports self-hosted Jira server instances.
 Didn't test it on cloud-based instances.